Microsoft 365 — Allowing Automatic Email Forwards

 By default, the remote domain settings allow forwarding, but the specific change that now blocks forwarding is in the outbound spam policy where the setting has been changed to Automatic (as opposed to On or Off) and the meaning of Automatic has changed from On to Off.

 To enable forwarding, open Anti-Spam Settings in the Office 365 Security & Compliance portal.
 Edit the Outbound Spam Filter Policy to set Automatic Forwarding to On.

-This setting enables all forwarding across the entire tenancy.
+This setting enables all forwarding for all mailboxes across the entire tenancy.

 If you wish more granular control, you can allow forwarding to specific domains on a case-by-case basis.
 To do this, leave the Automatic Forwarding option as On.
 Then, in the Exchange Admin Centre, click into Remote Domains.
 Change the properties of Default (*) to disable Allow automatic forwarding.
 Then add a new remote domain (as *.domain.com) and leave Allow automatic forwarding enabled.

 In PowerShell, this can be done as follows:

 - Connect to Office 365.

 New-RemoteDomain -DomainName *.domain.com -Name "domain.com"